Trust4eva/FBU---Tip-Calculator/README.md

 ## Notes

-Describe any challenges encountered while building the app.
-Challenges changes an NSString into a doublevalue
+Challenges changing an NSString into a doublevalue and using the label

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.